A 3d render of a building accepting a credit card swipe next to a bank

 When you process a transaction for a customer who has come into your store location or submitted an order through your online store or payment gateway, the transaction is processed through an acquiring bank.
 (Note: if you are using a payment processor, the transaction will be communicated through them first.)
 Acquiring banks allows merchants to accept credit card payments from cardholders and their issuing banks.

-When a cardholder makes a purchase, the merchant acquirer bank works on behalf of the merchant to confirm with the cardholder's issuing bank that they are authorized to process the payment and that the cardholder has the funds available for the transaction.
+When a cardholder makes a purchase, the merchant’s acquiring bank works on behalf of the merchant to confirm with the cardholder's issuing bank that they are authorized to process the payment and that the cardholder has the funds available for the transaction.
 By settling funds at the end of the day, the funds that were previously authorized during the transaction can be pulled and paid from the cardholder's account to the acquiring bank or payment processor.
 The payment processor or bank will likely deposit the money into the merchant's bank account unless they see any red flags, in which case they might freeze the funds for the sake of avoiding chargebacks and fraud prevention.

 Merchant acquirers may be less visible to merchants and cardholders compared to issuing banks because they often work behind the scenes, while their partners (payment processors like Helcim) are the ones who work directly with merchants during the signup process or when questions arise about the merchant's account.

-How merchant acquirers make their bottom line
+How merchant acquirers make money?

 Payment service providers then need to make their own margin which they charge merchants, or in the case that you process directly through an acquiring bank, they will tack on a small margin as well.
 This is where your pricing model comes into play- but remember that no matter which processor you choose, they all pay the same cost, or interchange fees, to the acquiring banks and card networks.

 For example, Interchange Plus pricing passes on the wholesale interchange fee with a small, consistent margin for various transaction types.
-Flat rate pricing, on the other hand, charges one fat margin, which accommodates their own cost for fluctuating interchange fees for low and high-cost transactions but doesn't pass on the savings.
+Flat rate pricing, on the other hand, charges one flat margin, which accommodates their own cost for fluctuating interchange fees for low and high-cost transactions but doesn't pass on the savings.

-If you're looking to get started accepting credit and debit card transactions, a payment service provider or merchant service provider may be an easier all-in-one solution for payment processing (rather than trying to go directly through a merchant acquirer bank).
-First of all, they tend to be faster and more sophisticated when it comes to hardware and software options, but also when it comes to integrations and built-in tools.
+Payment processors tend to be faster and more sophisticated when it comes to payment hardware and software options, but also when it comes to integrations and built-in tools.
 With a merchant account, your payment provider can also help get you up to speed to become and remain PCI compliant and relieve you from doing all the yearly work necessary to stay compliant and keep you and your customer's sensitive credit card data secure with tools like card vaults and tokenization.

 Final Thoughts